 The euro bond market remains vulnerable to upsets.
-Long-running wrangles over the constitutional legality of the Bundesbank's participation in European Central Bank quantitative easing are likely to come to a head towards the end of the year.
-This will have no effect on the ECB's €2.5tn QE programme scheduled to end in December.
+Long-running legal wrangles over the constitutional legality of the Bundesbank’s participation in European Central Bank quantitative easing are likely to come to a head towards the end of the year.
+This will have no effect on the ECB’s €2.5tn QE programme scheduled to end in December.
 Yet Berlin officials worry that constitutional court strictures could rule out Bundesbank participation in future bond-purchase action.
 This would increase the onus on European governments to find wider political solutions for reinforcing EMU, including channelling German taxpayer money towards debtor euro member states.
 Scholz has made great efforts to bridge traditional Franco-German divisions over euro area reform.
 However, smaller EMU states such as the Netherlands and Austria, now influenced by strong eurosceptic domestic opinion, are far less likely than in the past to accept European proposals worked out by Berlin and Paris.

-Battling the SPD's poor opinion polls, Scholz does not hide his desire to succeed Merkel in the next federal election in 2021.
-He is on a collision course with the CDU after suggesting a highly expensive government pledge to guarantee pensions up to 2040.
-Discord over distributing Germany's budgetary largesse among European and domestic beneficiaries will be at the centre of Merkel's political battles – in Bavaria and beyond.
+Battling the SPD’s poor opinion polls, Scholz does not hide his desire to succeed Merkel in the next federal election in 2021.
+He is on a collision course with the CDU by suggesting a highly expensive government pledge to guarantee pensions up to 2040.
+Discord over distributing Germany’s budgetary largesse among European and domestic beneficiaries will be at the centre of Merkel’s political battles – in Bavaria and beyond.

 David Marsh is Chairman of OMFIF.